MCNotes/MCNotes.github.io/Readme.md

 # Continuous integration
 Testing of the website is done using [Travis CI](https://travis-ci.org).
 Every time a push is done to the GitHub repository a build will be triggered automatically using Travis.

+As the website is a static site generated using Jekyll [html_proofer](https://github.com/gjtorikian/html-proofer) is used to validate the HTML output.
+This set of tests check if the images references are legitimate, of there are alt tags, checks for internal and external links and 4xx associated errors.

 # How to use Jekyll to build this site

 ### Editing pages online with GitHub